cyber-rhythms/cmu-10-708-probabilistic-graphical-models-spring-2019/completed-assignments/hw-2-my-sols/q4-mcmc/readme.md

 ## Getting started.

-In order for the script to run appropriately, using conda or Python virtual environments is recommended.
+In order for the script to run appropriately, use conda (recommended) or Python virtual environments.

 ### Using conda.

+Download the `environment.yml` file to an appropriate working directory.
 Create a [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) environment using the provided `environment.yml` file.
-Open a terminal or Anaconda3 prompt and run `conda env create -f environment.yml`.
+That is, open a terminal or Anaconda3 prompt and run `conda env create -f environment.yml`.
+Then activate the environment by running `conda activate hw2-10-708`.

-### Using pip.
+### Using a Python (3.8.8) virtual environment.

+Download the `requirements.txt` file to an appropriate working directory.
+Open a terminal, activate the Python virtual environment and run the following command `pip install -r requirements.txt`.
+The relevant packages used to run the script should be installed.

+tbc

 ## Running the code from scratch.